uberfastman/fantasy-football-metrics-weekly-report/README.md

 <a name="usage"></a>
 ### Usage

-After completing the above setup and configuration steps, you should now be able to simply run `python main.py` to regenerate a report.
-The report generator script (`main.py`) also supports several command line options that allow you to specify the following:
+After completing the above setup and configuration steps, you should now be able to simply run `docker exec -it fantasy-football-metrics-weekly-report_app_1 python main.py` to regenerate a report.
+The report generator script (`main.py`) also supports several command line options/arguments that allow you to specify the following:

 |             Flag             |                                      Description                                     |
 | :--------------------------- | :----------------------------------------------------------------------------------- |